-SBI's Long Term Expected Real Rate of Return
+SBI's Long-Term Expected Real

-Target (Geometric Mean)
+Target Rate of Return (Geometric Mean)

 Asset Class Percentage Percentage

 Domestic stocks 45 5.50

 International stocks 15 6.00

 Bonds 18 1.45

 Alternative assets 20 6.40

 Cash 2 0.50

-Total 100
+100

-Discount Rate - The discount rate used to measure the total pension liability as of June 30, 2014, was 8.25 percent.
+Discount Rate - The discount rate used to measure the total pension liability as of June 30, 2015 and 2014, was 8.0 and 8.25 percent, respectively.
 The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rate specified in statute.
-Based on that assumption, the pension plan's fiduciary net position at June 30, 2014, was projected to be available to make all projected future benefit payments of current active and inactive employees.
+Based on that assumption, the pension plan's fiduciary net position at June 30, 2015 and 2014, was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Net Pension Liability - At June 30, 2015, Minnesota State Colleges and Universities reported a liability of \$176,741,686 for its proportionate share of TRF net pension liability.
-The net pension liability was measured as of June 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The Minnesota State Colleges and Universities proportion of the net pension liability was based on the employer contributions received by TRF during the measurement period July 1, 2013, through June 30, 2014, relative to the total employer contributions received from all of TRF's participating employers.
-At June 30, 2014, the Minnesota State Colleges and Universities proportion was 3.84 percent.
+Net Pension Liability - At June 30, 2016 and 2015, Minnesota State reported a liability of \$222,609,000 and \$176,741,686, respectively, for its proportionate share of TRF net pension liability.
+The net pension liability was measured as of June 30, 2015 and 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of those dates.
+The Minnesota State proportion of the net pension liability was based on the employer contributions received by TRF during the measurement period July 1, 2015 through June 30, 2016 and July 1, 2013, through June 30, 2014, relative to the total employer contributions received from all of TRF's participating employers.
+At June 30, 2015 and 2014, the Minnesota State proportion was 3.60 percent and 3.84 percent, respectively.